 Requirements Notes:

 A token advance of deposit at the time of signing an LOI.
-This could be between 1-3 months of the agreed rent.
+This could be between 1-3 months of the agreed rent based on asset class.

 Negotiated Subletting/Assignment